zzhiyi/vramfs-on-Windows/README.md

 	 		 and now dokany team

 **WARNING:**
-I just got it pass compilation.So this project doesn't work yet.In fact, besides not working, it will cause your system BSOD as well.
+Now the program is barely working.
+But the partition shows at explorer and has information like free space.
+Partition size parsing is now working with msys toolchain.
+Other function like creating file is not working yet.

 **Dependency:**

 	dokan library
 	msys2 64bit
 	g++
-	an graphic card that support OpenCL
+	an graphic card or CPU that support OpenCL

 **Usage:**